Crocodile Dundee (film series)

-Crocodile Dundee is a series of action comedy films centered on a crocodile hunter named Michael J. "Crocodile" Dundee.
-The movies star Paul Hogan in the titular role, over the course of three feature films.
+The Crocodile Dundee film series consists of action-comedy films centered on a crocodile hunter named Michael J. "Crocodile" Dundee.
+The movies star Paul Hogan in the title role, over the course of three feature films.
 Hogan refused several proposals for more Crocodile Dundee films.

 Films

 Crocodile Dundee (1986)

 A New York reporter named Sue Charlton heads to Australia to interview the living legend, known as "Crocodile" Dundee.
 When she finally finds him in the vast Australian terrain, she is so enthralled with him that she brings him back with her to New York City.
 In New York, Dundee is amazed by the many wonders of the city life and the interesting people there.
 It's a whole new way of life for the crocodile hunting adventurer.

 Crocodile Dundee II (1988)

 Mick "Crocodile" Dundee is just settling into his new way of life, in a home in Manhattan, when a South American drug dealer abducts his girlfriend, Sue.
 The drug dealer believes that images of his criminal activities, taken by her photographer ex-husband, are now being held by her.
 The crime boss holds her hostage in New York under threatening pretences, hoping that she'll give up the evidence.
 The legendary intrepid Dundee is soon on the criminal's trail and, as an expert hunter and adventurer, he aims to rescue his hostage girlfriend.